epam/miew/CONTRIBUTING.md

 The commit message should describe what changed and why.
 The first line should:

 - start from an uppercase verb in imperative mood,
-- don't end with a period,
+- do not end with a period,
 - be 50 characters or less.

 The second line should be empty.